Baseball Brains is a group of players, coaches, and athletic trainers who help others in our field become more

 Hitting doesn't just mean doubles.
-It also means you can hit balls to the opposite field with 2 strikes; you can bunt, you can contribute at the plate no matter the situation.
+It also means you can hit balls to the opposite field with 2 strikes; you can bunt, and you can contribute at the plate no matter the situation.
 There's nothing more frustrating to a coach than being in a bunt situation and knowing there's no way the guy at the plate can get it done.

 So all of this amounts to being good with the bat and having good plate discipline.
 These things take a lot of reps to get good at, so take them.
 If your coaches see that you're better at the plate at these facets of hitting than your competition, you'll have a big advantage.

 Speed is hard to teach, but it isn't impossible to learn.
-If you have a sprinting coach in your area or can research the things that go into being fast, spend some time to learn it.
+If you have a sprinting coach in your area or can research the things that go into being fast, spend some time learning it.
 Then go out and work hard at becoming as fast as you can be.

 It's always a threat that coaches love to have when a guy is blazing fast on the base paths or can run out an infield single.
 Speed may be the best asset a team can have when it comes to momentum generating plays, and putting a lot of pressure on the defense.

-Any investment you make on your speed will be worth it, even if you only cut a little time off.
+Any investment you make in your speed will be worth it, even if you only cut a little time off.